 Travel assistance for children with a statement of special educational needs

-This factsheet provides information on how to apply for travel assistance for children and young people with a Special Educational Need and/or a disability whose child has an Education, Health and Care plan or other care plan (including those currently with a statement of Special Educational Needs).
+This factsheet provides information on how to apply for travel assistance for children and young people with a Special Educational Need and/or disability whose child has an Education, Health and Care plan or other care plan.

 View School Travel Support information.